adobe/xdm/README.md

 $ npm run upload
 ```

+`upload` will upload to the Adobe I/O Staging instance.
+To upload to production, use `upload:prod` instead.

 The AEM password is not saved in this repository (of course), but you can set it using this command:

 ```bash